 71221.
 Except as otherwise provided in this section, the clerk of each municipal and justice court, or if there is none, the judge of the court, shall certify monthly to the county auditor a list showing the amount of compensation of the judges, clerks, and other officers and attaches of that court, except marshals.
-The marshal of a municipal court shall certify monthly to the county auditor a list showing the amount of compensation of the marshal of a municipal court shall certify monthly to the court.
+The marshal of a municipal court shall certify monthly to the county auditor a list showing the amount of compensation of the marshals of the court.